catamphetamine/anychan/src/imageboard/README.md

   // If `authorId` is present then it's converted into a HEX color.
   // Example: "#c05a7f".
   authorIdColor: String?,
+  // `2ch.hk` autogenerates names based on IP address subnet hash on `/po` board.
+  // If this flag is `true` then it means that `authorName` is an equivalent of an `authorId`.
+  authorIdName: boolean?,
   // Comment author name.
   authorName: String?,
+  // Comment author's email address.
+  authorEmail: String?
   // Comment author's "tripcode".
   // https://encyclopediadramatica.rs/Tripcode
   authorTripCode: String?,
-  // `2ch.hk` autogenerates names based on IP address subnet hash on `/po` board.
-  // If this flag is `true` then it means that `authorName` is an equivalent of an `authorId`.
-  authorNameId: boolean?,
   // A two-letter ISO country code (or "ZZ" for "Anonymized").
   // Chans usually show poster flags on `/int/` boards.
   authorCountry: String?,